lone77wulf/lone77wulf/README.md

 -@lone77wulf
 - working on collecting Twitter data and converting it to a NENA standard EIDO for use in medical emergencies
+- Twitter Cleaner uses keywords extracted from the 3 most common medcial complaints to the Cincinnati Fire/EMS dispatchers during 2021